James McMahon (mathematician): Early life

 Professor McMahon was born in County Armagh, Ireland on April 22, 1856, the son of Robert McMahon and Mary Hewitt.
 He took up general studies in the Classical Program at Trinity College, Dublin in 1879.
 By completion of studies, McMahon was ranked among the first members of the class of 1881 and took highest honors in Metaphysics and Classical Studies.
 McMahon had been awarded the Wray Prize in 1880.
 The honor was created from a gift of Mrs. Catherine Wray in 1848, spouse to the late Reverend Henry Wray, D.D., Vice Provost of Trinity and Senior Fellow, to encourage Metaphysical studies.
 The second prize taken by McMahon was Trinity's Brooke Prize for Classical Studies.
-He graduated A.B. with two gold medals from Dublin in 1881, receiving the degree of A.M. in 1890 and the honorary D.Sc. in 1918.
+He graduated A.B. with two gold medals from Dublin in 1881, receiving the degree of A.M. in 1890 and the D.Sc. in 1918.
 McMahon arrived in Ithaca, New York in January 1883.
 His initial introduction to Cornell University was as an examiner in the Mathematics Department and as an instructor for Andrew Dickson White's “Correspondence University”, a distance learning initiative of 1883.

 In 1884, James McMahon became a Cornell instructor, in 1890 an assistant professor, and in 1904 a member of the Cornell Faculty as professor of mathematics.
 He was one of the two most prominent Cornell mathematicians of this early period–the other one being James Oliver.
 In 1893 McMahon helped to found the Sigma Xi Society.
 The idea was to create the Phi Beta Kappa of the sciences, a concession that the literary and arts focused Phi Beta Kappa Society was perceived as being tied to an older collegiate focus antedating the rise of science and engineering in the university curriculum.
 The First Convention of Sigma Xi was held at Cornell University.
 McMahon was a delegate from Cornell University; Ernest G. Merritt represented the University of Kansas.
 McMahon's focus was on the policy by which the society would expand.
 He also served as vice president (1905) and President (1909) of the Theta Chapter, Phi Beta Kappa, and was succeeded by Madison Bentley (1909) and Alfred Hayes, Jr. (1910).
 On June 26, 1890, James McMahon married into Cornell University's Crane family.
 He was spouse to Katharine Crane, sister to Professor “TeeFee” Crane.
 Five years later, the chairman of the Cornell Mathematics Department, Professor William Oliver, died.
 The university leased the Oliver cottage at 7 Central Avenue, and adjacent to Professor Crane's cottage, to the McMahons.
 James McMahon lived on Central Avenue from 1895 until his death in 1922.